Alessandro98-git/reinforcement-learning-quadcopter-stabilization/README.md

 ### Execute the reinforcement learning algorithms

-Simply execute one of the scripts, e.g. "training_TD3".
+Make sure the virtual environment is running inside Unreal, then simply execute one of the scripts, e.g. "training_TD3".